 Kitchen Cabinet Paint And Topcoat Application

-- Prime cabinet frames, doors, and drawers using a paintbrush and primer.
+- (Optional) Prime cabinet frames, doors, and drawers using a paintbrush and primer.
 Allow all surfaces to dry as per primer instructions.

 - Apply one coat of House&Canvas Chalk Finish Furniture Paint in any color on drawers, doors, and cabinet frames using a paintbrush.